 400.00 Internal Control Considerations

-A periodic review of exempt accounts by the Business Services staff will be performed to ensure that non-exempt expenditures are not being mis-recorded as exempt expenditures to avoid the administrative fee.
-If a department is found to have intentionally mis-recorded expenditures, their ability to receive exemptions for that account may be revoked.
-The index will be assessed the 4% fee on the unallowable charges on a retroactive basis.
+A periodic review of exempt accounts will be performed .
+If non-exempt expenditures have been mis-recorded, the current (%) administrative fee will be applied on a retroactive basis.

 500.00 Effective date and Review

-The policy is effective July 1, 2012, and shall be reviewed annually by the Vice President for Administration and Finance.
+The policy is effective July 1, 2014, and shall be reviewed annually by the Vice President for Administration and Finance.